enkidevs/curriculum/react/tips/good-to-know/reactdom-render-ref.md

 * on an HTML element, the `ref` receives the underlying DOM element
 * on a class component, the `ref` receives the mounted instance of the component

-Although functional components can't have `ref` as their attribute (because they don't have instances), it is possible to use `ref` inside a functional component if they are used on a class component or DOM element:
+Although function components can't have `ref` as their attribute (because they don't have instances), it is possible to use `ref` inside a function component if they are used on a class component or DOM element:

 ```jsx
 function EnkiComponent(props) {